RustMadeEasy/course-work/TicTacToe/tic-tac-toe-service/README.md

 ## Description

 Provides 2-client Tic-Tac-Toe game play.
+This includes game setup, invitation, turn-taking, and realtime notifications of game state changes.

 _NOTE: This sample code is part of the RustMadeEasy.com, Intro to Rust course and is not meant for production use.
 For example, the end-points are not secured and the game state is not persisted in a centralized